Vlad311010/OutOfOfficeApp/README.md

 # Out Of Office Web Application

 ##
 This project contains sample web application for employee management.
-More details described in [task description](TaskDescription.pdf)
+More details described in [task description](TaskDescription.pdf)(download file)

 ## How To Launch
 1. Make sure you have installe .NET SDK and Entity Framework Core tools globally (`dotnet tool install --global dotnet-ef`).